polkadot-developers/polkadot-docs/develop/parachains/index.md

 Polkadot SDK’s FRAME framework provides developers with the tools to do the following:

-- Customize parachain runtimes
+- **Customize parachain runtimes** - [runtimes](/polkadot-protocol/glossary/#runtime){target=\_blank} are the core building blocks that define the logic and functionality of Polkadot SDK-based parachains and let developers customize the parameters, rules, and behaviors that shape their blockchain network
-- Develop new pallets
+- **Develop new pallets** - create custom modular pallets to define runtime behavior and acheive desired blockchain functionality
-- Add smart contract functionality
+- **Add smart contract functionality** - use specialized pallets to deploy and execute smart contracts, enhancing your chain's functionality and programmability
-- Test your build for a confident deployment
+- **Test your build for a confident deployment** - create a test environment that can simulate runtime and mock transaction execution
-- Deploy your blockchain for use
+- **Deploy your blockchain for use** - take your Polkadot SDK-based blockchain from a local environment to production
-- Maintain your network including monitoring and upgrades
+- **Maintain your network including monitoring and upgrades** - runtimes can be ugraded through forkless runtime updates, enabling seamless evolution of the parachain

 New to parachain development?
 Start with the [Introduction to the Polkadot SDK](/develop/parachains/get-started/intro-polkadot-sdk/) to discover how this framework simplifies building custom parachains.